Large-Momentum Effective Theory

 where ${\cal T}/\bar{\cal T}$ stands for time/anti-time ordering.
 The first equality defines the soft function in terms of cut-diagrams as an amplitude square.
 Since the soft function for DY process is independent of time ordering, one can also define it with a single time ordering or no time ordering, leading to the second equality.
 The staple-shaped gauge-link ${\cal W}_n$ is defined in Eq.~(\ref{eq:staplen}), while the staple-shaped gauge-link ${\cal W}_p$ is defined similarly as:

 The soft function is shown in Fig.~\ref{Fig:soft1} as a Wilson loop in Minkowski space.

 If the rapidity divergences are multiplicative, one can use $S$ as the rapidity renormalization factor for the TMDPDF defined in \eq{beam}.
-In on-light-cone schemes such as the $\delta$ regularization, it has been argued in~\cite{Vladimirov:2017ksc} based on conformal transformation that the rapidity divergences are indeed multiplicative.
-For each of the staple-shaped light-like gauge-link, the rapidity divergence is proportional to $\exp\left[-(1/2)K(b_\perp,\mu)\ln \left(\mu^2/(\delta^{\pm})^2\right)\right]$ where $K(b_\perp,\mu)$ is the nonperturbative Collins-Soper evolution kernel.
+In on-light-cone schemes such as the $\delta$ regularization, it has been argued in~\cite{Vladimirov:2017ksc} based on conformal transformation that the rapidity divergences are indeed multiplicative in position space.
+For each of the staple-shaped light-like gauge-links, the rapidity divergence is proportional to $\exp\left[-(1/2)K(b_\perp,\mu)\ln \left(\mu^2/2(\delta^{\pm})^2\right)\right]$ where $K(b_\perp,\mu)$ is the nonperturbative Collins-Soper evolution kernel~\cite{Collins:1981uk}.
 Thus at small $\delta^{\pm}$, we can write

 where ${\cal D}_2(b_\perp,\mu)$ is a $b_\perp$-dependent but rapidity-independent function.
-Here we emphasize that although both $f$ and $S$ depend on the rapidity regulator $\delta^-$, the physical TMDPDF to be defined below does not, so is our conclusion.
+Notice that our definitions of $\delta^{\pm}$ differ from those in Ref.~\cite{Echevarria:2015byo} by a factor of $\sqrt{2}$ due to our normalization of light-cone vectors.

 The soft-function in $\delta$ regularization satisfies the renormalization group equation

 where $\Gamma_{\rm cusp}(\alpha_s) $ is the light-like cusp anomalous dimension~\cite{Polyakov:1980ca,Korchemsky:1987wg} and the $\gamma_s(\alpha_s)$ is the soft anomalous dimension~\cite{Korchemskaya:1992je}.
 The Collins-Soper kernel and the rapidity-independent part ${\cal D}_2$ satisfy the RGEs: